gkcodez/bountymine/docs/getting-started/pre-security/linux-fundamentals/linux-fundamentals-part-1.md

 - `cat` - Displays the contents of a file.
 - `pwd` - Prints the path of current working directory.
 - `find` - Finds a specific file within a tree of directories.
-- `grep` - Search the contents of a file.
+- `grep` - Searches the contents of a file.

 ## Shell Operators
 - `&` - Runs command in the background.